reactive-firewall/multicast/docs/USAGE.md

 ## Basic Library Usage

+> [!NOTE]
-The API is in a continuous state of improvement, so version pinning is recommended for now.
+> The API is in a continuous state of improvement, so version pinning is recommended for now.

 ### Listening to Multicast

-The preferred way to receive multicast messages is to allow the `multicast.hear.McastServer` template class handle the ephemeral multicast receivers as a kind of multicast server, allowing a handler to focus on processing the data.
+The preferred way to receive multicast messages is to allow the `multicast.hear.McastServer` template class to handle the ephemeral multicast receivers as a kind of multicast server, allowing a handler to focus on processing the data.

 Here is an example of multicast socket server usage (circa v2.1)